 Speaking, Listening, and Writing Comparing Sentences

-Objective: SWBAT use text-based information from their double bubble maps to write complex comparing sentences using connecting words.
+Objective: SWBAT use the information from their double bubble map in order to write comparing sentences.